What is Syndros?

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-Dronabinol may be habit-forming.
-Never share dronabinol with another person, especially someone with a history of drug abuse or addiction.
+Syndros may be habit-forming.
+Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 Keep the medication in a place where others cannot get to it.
-Tell your doctor if you feel an increased urge to take more or higher doses of dronabinol than prescribed.
+Tell your doctor if you feel an increased urge to take more or higher doses of this medicine than prescribed.

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.

-To stimulate appetite, dronabinol is usually taken before lunch and dinner.
+To stimulate appetite in people with AIDS, Syndros is usually taken 1 hour before lunch and 1 hour before dinner.

 Measure liquid medicine with the dosing syringe provided.
 If you do not have a dose-measuring device, ask your pharmacist for one.